dmerejkowsky/blog/content/post/2017-05-06-interfaces-and-annotations-in-python3.md

 ## Introducing an interface

-We are going to "decouple" the Controller and the SQLRepository by introducing a
+We are going to "decouple" the Controller and the SQLRepository by introducing an interface:
-interface:

 ```java